Kevinwlee/runnersq/README.md

 **History**

-I also have an array of old activites.
+I also have an array of old activities.
 I'm a little lazy, so I just load all this data statically.
-You can replace my data with your data in the Array that is returned from `getArchive` in the `history-store` service, or simply return an empty array `[]`.
+You can replace my data with your data in the Array that is returned from `getArchive` in the `activity-service`, or simply return an empty array `[]`.

 ## Prerequisites